craigbuckler/typist.js/README.md

 # typist.js

-typist.js shows a typing effect which can be applied to any HTML element or parent element.
+typist.js shows a typing effect which can be applied to any HTML element or parent element - **[see demonstration at Codepen.io](https://codepen.io/craigbuckler/full/eaLwVY)**.

 Please use the code as you wish - [tweet me @craigbuckler](https://twitter.com/craigbuckler) if you find it useful.